threefoldfoundation/info_sdk/src/6_develop/chatflow/develop_chatflow.md

 - `steps` list:
  It includes the names of the functions of the chatflow steps in the chatflow that will be appearing.
 - `chatflow_step` decorator:
  Every step function included in the steps list should have this decorator imported using `from jumpscale.sals.chatflows.chatflows import chatflow_step`.
-If a custom name is to be added for a step, it can be given as a parameter to the decorator function.
+If a custom name is to be added for a step, it could be given as a parameter to the decorator function.
 - Title:
  `title ` (optional) parameter will display a custom title for the chatflow.

 ### Custom Features

-A chatflow can include some custom features which are optional.
-These features can be activated by providing the corresponding parameter to the `chatflow_step` decorator that is added for each chatflow step
+A chatflow could include some custom features which are optional.
+These features could be activated by providing the corresponding parameter to the `chatflow_step` decorator that is added for each chatflow step

 - disable_previous:
  If set to **True**, the previous button is deactivated and going to any previous step is no longer possible